coady/graphique/docs/api.md

 Datasets and scanners are processed in batches when possible, instead of loading the table into memory.

 * `group`, `scan`, and `filter` - native parallel batch processing
-* `sort` with `length`
+* `order` with `length`
 * `rank`

 ## Partitions
 Partitioned datasets use fragment keys when possible.

 * `group` on fragment keys with counts
-* `rank` and `sort` with length on fragment keys
+* `rank` and `order` with length on fragment keys

 ## Column selection
 Each field resolver transforms a table or array as needed.
 When working with an embedded library like [pandas](https://pandas.pydata.org), it's common to select a working set of columns for efficiency.
 Whereas GraphQL has the advantage of knowing the entire query up front, so there is no `select` field because it's done automatically at every level of resolvers.

 ## List Arrays
-Arrow ListArrays are supported as ListColumns. `group: {aggregate: {list: ...}}` and `runs` leverage that feature to transform columns into ListColumns, which can be accessed via inline fragments and further aggregated.
+Arrow ListArrays are supported as ListColumns. `group: {aggregate: {list: ...}}` leverages that feature to transform columns into ListColumns, which can be accessed via inline fragments and further aggregated.
 Though `group` hash aggregate functions are more efficient than creating lists.

-* `tables` returns a list of tables based on the list scalars.

-The list in use must all have the same value lengths, which is naturally the case when the result of grouping.
-Iterating scalars (in Python) is not ideal, but it can be faster than re-aggregating, depending on the average list size.

 ## Dictionary Arrays
 Arrow has dictionary-encoded arrays as a space optimization, but doesn't natively support some builtin functions on them.
 Support for dictionaries is extended, and often faster by only having to apply functions to the unique values.